Lyd-W/gamers-guild/README.md

 ### Entity Relationship Diagram

 The ERD below was produced during the planning phase of the project using [dbdiagram](https://dbdiagram.io "dbdiagram | Homepage").
 It reflects the intended schema at the design stage.
 The implemented schema closely follows this structure, with refinements made during development, notably the addition of `ProductSize` for variant stock management, the `is_approved` field on `Review` to support moderation, and the `unique_together` constraint on reviews to prevent duplicate submissions.
-The hint-trick entity was removed from the project and moved to a future enhancement.
+The hint-trick entity was removed from the project and moved to a future enhancement, as a forum style comment system.

 [Entity Relationship Diagram](docs/gg-erd.png "ERD")